Bates commits to Maine 'green power' for its electricity

-Hansen said that for several months, Bates Vice President for Finance and Administration Terry Beckmann and Physical Plant administrators have been monitoring energy futures.
+Hansen said that for several months, Bates Vice President for Finance and Administration Terry Beckmann and Facility Services administrators have been monitoring energy futures.
 In December, Bates will end a 27-month contract for electricity derived from a variety of sources, including non-renewable fossil fuels.
 In early November, when market conditions were favorable, Bates locked into a new five-year contract, paying an annual additional premium of $76,000 for the renewable Maine-generated electricity, beyond the $1.8 million that “non-green” electricity would have cost.

 Based in Baltimore, Md., Constellation NewEnergy will supply Bates’ electricity under the new arrangement.

 Hansen also announced that a search will begin for a new Bates environmental coordinator.
 As recommended by the college’s Environmental Task Force, this full-time position will help Bates continue to improve its sustainable practices such as energy conservation and recycling.

 “The coordinator will engage students, faculty and staff in a comprehensive effort so that, as an institution and as individuals, the entire college community can practice better environmental stewardship,” Hansen said.

 “Green power is more expensive, but we are challenging everyone in our community to do what they can to reduce needless energy use,” said Beckmann.
 “Turning off lights, closing windows and reporting leaky faucets all seem like little things.
 But together, they can significantly reduce energy costs.”